tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This shirt gives resistance 12+ against either fire, lightning, acid, cold or poison, depending on whether the dragon whose hide you’re wearing was red, blue, black, white, green, brass, bronze, copper, silver, or gold.
 Wearing a dragonhide shirt gives a -4 penalty to any Charisma skill checks when trying to negotiate or placate a dragon.

 **Quirk:** You can only get comfortable when lying on coins and jewels.

 ---

+#### Duskchain

+_Recharge 11+:_ When a nearby creature you can see teleports, you can teleport somewhere nearby you can see as a free action.

+**Quirk:** Likes to sneak gifts into other’s belongings.

+---